- Today, many office spaces do not look like the traditional "cube farms" of the past.

 - Spread of germs

-Masterson said that many of these downsides, including feeling like your boss is watching your every move, often stress out employees.
+Many of these downsides, including the feeling that your boss is watching your every move, often stress out employees, Masterson said.

 Cubicles are partly enclosed workspaces with high walls to separate each worker from those around them.
-Lowry said that if your team needs peace and privacy to work, you'd do best with this setup.
+If your team needs peace and privacy to work, Lowry said, you'd do best with this setup.

 "Recognize that some staff roles require concentration and an ability to get away from others/noise," he said.